stephtdouglas/ScienceReflections/README.md

    - In prep/submitted papers can still be helpful; check with your advisor
  - Get as many people as you can to read your essays and give you feedback.
 Ask them well ahead of the deadline, so they have time to read and you have time to edit.
  - See if your school has a fellowship office and/or writing tutors who can help you

+ ### Other resources

+ - [This book](https://www.amazon.com/Graduate-Admissions-Essays-Fourth-School/dp/1607743213) has some good prompts for thinking about "hooks" for your intro paragraph and overarching themes for the essay.
+Be careful because his advice is very broad, this isn't a replacement for talking to mentors in your field.